 Our patient (pictured here in several pre-treatment and post-treatment photos) first presented in our office with a request for treatments that would make her teeth look brighter (for a nicer smile) and to “fix” her chin, which she thought stuck out too much.

-Because she was born and raised in a foreign country, she didn’t have access to treatments that are considered to be routine orthodontic services.
-A treatment history of treating common childhood illnesses caused the dark bands of staining on almost all of her teeth (severe tetracycline stains).
+Since this patient was born and raised in a foreign country, she didn’t have access to orthodontic treatment.
+A history of treating common childhood illnesses also caused the dark bands of staining on almost all of her teeth (severe tetracycline stains).

 Adjusting Bite Dynamics